General Board Nomination/Election Rules

 - EAB members cannot serve consecutive terms on the EAB or from the EAB to the VCB, EOB, LFB, or SDB, unless the EAB member is serving on one of the EAB assigned positions on that Board.

-- No individual can serve on two Boards simultaneously.
+- No individual can serve on two Boards simultaneously, with the exception of VCB and LFB representatives that serve on the CC.
 If an individual is nominated for the EAB and one of the other four Boards, and is elected to both, the individual must select one Board to which he or she will belong.
 The position on the second Board will go to the individual receiving the next highest number of votes.
 A new election is not held.

 - Past EAB members may be re-nominated by the EAB to be on the ballot each year, but the EAB may only nominate one past Board member in an election cycle.

-Two voting positions on the VCB, EOB, LFB, and SDB are assigned by the EAB for terms from one to three years.
+Two voting positions on the EOB, three on the VCB and LFB, and four on the SDB, are assigned by the EAB for one- to three-year terms.

-a.
-One of the voting positions on the VCB must be a nonmember of NACVA, representing the public and users of valuation services.
+a) One of the three EAB assigned voting positions on the VCB and LFB must be a non-CVA, non-member of NACVA, representing the public and users of valuation/ financial litigation services.

-b.
-The VCB and LFB (not the EOB) can each assign up to four non-voting advisors, who must be approved by the EAB, to its Board for terms from one to three years.
+b) The VCB and LFB (not the EOB) can each assign up to three non-voting advisors, who must be approved by the EAB, to its Board for one- to three-year terms.

 Board Member Restrictions